freeorion/freeorion/default/scripting/ship_designs/README.md

 Any entries mentioned within default/scripting/starting_unlocks/fleets.inf

-# Instructions for editing ship or monster designs in game in the Design window.
+## Instructions for editing ship or monster designs in game in the Design window.
-1. Move or backup the `shipdesigns` directory in your freeorion data directory.
+1. Move or backup the `shipdesigns` directory in the freeorion data directory.
+See the installation directory README.md##Directories for the data directory location.
-2. Copy the `default/scripting/ship_designs` or `default/scripting/monsters` directory into your
+2. Replace the `shipdesigns` directory with the `default/scripting/ship_designs` or `default/scripting/monsters` directory.
-data directory and replace your `shipdesigns` directory.
 3. Start a new game.
-4. In the Design windo, your saved ship designs will be the default ship designs or monsters.
+4. In the Design window, the saved ship designs will be the default ship designs or monsters.
 Edit the ships.
-    i.
-Add new saved designs.
+    * Add new saved designs.
-    ii.
-Drag and drop to change ordering. iii.
-If you use a stringtable index for **both** the ship name **and** description then it will save the stringtable index and use the translated text for display.
-You can check this in the pedia window.
-When you add/remove parts the name and description in the pedia window will be pulled from the stringtable. iv.
-Note: You can not start a ship with a monster hull, but you can add/remove components to monster designs in the saved design directory.
+    * Drag and drop to change ordering.
+    * Use a stringtable index for **both** the ship name **and** description to save the stringtable index in the file and use the translated text for display.
+To use a stringtable index, type its tag name in the ship name or description field.
+Add/remove a part to cause the name and description in the pedia window to update from the stringtable.
+    * Note: monster hulls are not in the empty hulls list, so a saved design can not be started from a monster hull.
+However, monster hull based designs can be edited once copied into the saved design directory.
 5. Exit the game.
-6. Copy the `shipdesigns` directory from your data directory back into the `default/scripting/ship_designs` or `default/scripting/monsters` directory.
+6. Replace the `default/scripting/ship_designs` or `default/scripting/monsters` directory with the `shipdesigns` directory from the data directory.
+7. Start a new game to verify that the default ship designs or monsters have updated.